wes06/Drift-A-Part/readme.md

 	 - A CSV point cloud is exported

-### Firmware:
+### FIRMWARE

+Teensy + MPU 9250 via Interrupt Driven SPI (an interval is configured during setup), so the IMU tells the MCU when to call for data.
+Data is then logged into an SD card.

 	 - Testing IMU via Interrupt driven SPI to Serial Port
-	 - Testing IMU via Interrupt driven SPI to Serial Port and SD Card
+	 - Testing IMU via Interrupt driven SPI to Serial Port and SD Card (which also uses SPI)
+	 - Inclusion of OLED screen to show # of samples taken
+	 - Inclusion of capacitive button to pause sample gathering In case the datalogger is about to be moved
 	 - Testing dataset
 	 - Implementing gravity "High Pass" filter

-	Minor corrections such as data format, header, sample intervals, etc not included.
+	 	A rolling average is subtracted from the current sample value.
+	 	Previous implementation consisted of single calibration during boot.

+### GRASSHOPPER + PRC (parametric root control)

+	 - Importing of point cloud data into SimplePath.GH example
+	 - Modification of SimplePath example to